LibraryCarpentry/librarycarpentry.github.io/_posts/2019/04/what-have-the-lc-maintainers-been-working-on.md

 See [News from the Library Carpentry Maintainer Community and Curriculum Advisory Committee](https://librarycarpentry.org/blog/2019/02/news-from-lc-maintainers/)

 What have the Maintainers been up to since then?
 This blog post will catch you up on what all the lesson Maintainer teams have been doing since January.
-The following are brief reports from the groups:
+The following are brief reports from the lesson Maintainer groups:

 **Introduction to Data**
 _Carmi Cronje, Paul Pival, Shari Laster*, Anton Angelo, James Baker_